 - Do you feel rushed to make a decision?

 All of this is by design.
 While it is true that you can not wait forever to claim damages after a car crash, you have to abide by the statutes of limitations in your state.
-In New York, you have up to two to three years to file a case, and in Vermont, you have up to three years to file a claim.
+In both New York and Vermont, you have up to two-three years to file a lawsuit based on a car crash, in most cases.

 However, insurance adjusters would have you think that you need to accept an offer within weeks.
 Generally, they will try to settle the claim as fast as possible; the longer a claim remains open, they will have to keep money set aside to pay you, in what’s called a reserve.
 That’s money they would like to free up.

-No matter if your damages are incredibly minor or if you have extensive damage and medical costs, do not settle quickly.
-It is best to speak with an attorney and get another set of eyes on your case.
+Whether your injuries are minor or you have extensive damages and medical costs, do not settle quickly.
+It is best to speak with a lawyer and get another set of eyes on your case.
 Many personal injury lawyers will give you an honest assessment of your situation.
 This point is especially true if you’ve been fighting or plan on fighting the insurance industry on your own.
 You may be ready to accept their offer but are unsure if it’s all your case is worth.
 Contact a personal injury lawyer who can give you an assessment and probably move your case further than you could alone.

-Insurance companies have an entire legal team that denies and delays claims like yours every day.
+Insurance companies have an entire team to look for reasons to deny and delay claims like yours every day.
 Their job is to keep as much of your money in their pockets for as long as possible in the hopes you give up.
 Remember, insurance companies are among the wealthiest companies in the world.
 They know denying and delaying claims keeps money in their pockets.
 Even if they have to bump up the offer throughout the negotiation process, they are earning interest on your money and making a profit on you.

 The Insurance Company is Required to Assess Your Claim in Good Faith

-Your contract with the insurance company states that they will act in “good faith.”
-If you’re not moving your case forward to the insurance adjusters on your own, call a lawyer.
+Your contract with the insurance company requires it to act in “good faith.”
+If you’re not moving your case forward with the insurance adjusters on your own, call a lawyer.
 A personal injury lawyer fights against insurance companies to get you the money you deserve.
-Our personal injury lawyer can file a “bad faith” lawsuit for you to make the insurance company pay you the money you deserve.

 They will use what you say against you.

-Remember how they will act friendly to get you to make statements?
-A common insurance adjuster trick is that they plan on using your comments against you to deny or reduce how much they offer.
+Remember how adjusters will act friendly to get you to make statements?
+A common insurance adjuster trick is that they plan on using your words against you to deny or reduce how much they offer.
 Adjusters are trained to look for any signs of “admissions of liability” or “acts inconsistent with” your initial claims.

 If you say anything that the defense can construe as contradictory, they will likely use it against you.
 Even short conversations with insurers can be tricky.

-You have an obligation to talk to your insurance company and cooperate after you’ve made an insurance claim.
-It would be best to be especially wary of speaking openly with the other driver’s insurance company.
-It is best to find a lawyer to speak on your behalf if you feel that you have a case.
+You have an obligation to talk to your own insurance company and cooperate after you’ve made an insurance claim.
+But t would be best to be wary of speaking openly with the other driver’s insurance company.
+Find a lawyer to speak on your behalf if you feel that you have a case.
 Even the smartest people fall into the traps of the insurance industry.
 Don’t let them trick you out of the money you need.

 They Are 100% Capable of Paying You a Lot of Money.

-You know that insurance companies exist to make a profit.
+You know that insurance companies exist to make money.
 You’ve paid your bills faithfully to protect yourself in case of a moment just like the one you are in now.
-However, insurance companies make a profit by denying and lowballing client claims just like yours.
+However, insurance companies make a profit by denying and lowballing claims just like yours.
 Not every car accident claim is worth a million dollars.
-However, any costs associated with the crash and the significant lifelong injury should be covered by the insurance company, so long as there is coverage.
+But, damages associated with the crash and any significant or lifelong injury should be covered by the insurance company, so long as there is coverage.

 Unless you are an insurance adjuster or personal injury lawyer, it can be hard to know how much your case is worth.
-If you settle early, you may not have received all of your medical treatments and achieved your recovery potential.
-If a surgery’s outcomes are not as successful as the doctors initially hoped, you may need to take a new medical direction with future complications.
+If you settle early, you may not have received all of your medical care and reached your recovery potential.
+If the outcome of a surgery or treatment plan is not as successful as the doctors initially hoped, you may need to take a new medical direction with future complications.
 For this reason alone, you should avoid being rushed into accepting the first offer(s) from the insurance company.